UglyWillDuckling/diamond-mine/Emerald/emerald/Clippings/laravel-docker-examples.md

 - **[[Redis]]**: Used for caching and session management, integrated into both development and production environments.
 - **[[Nginx]]**: Used as the web server to serve the Laravel application and handle HTTP requests.
 - **[[docker compose]]**: Orchestrates the services, simplifying the process of starting and stopping the environment.
-- ~~**Health Checks**: Implemented in the Docker Compose configurations and Laravel application to ensure all services are operational.~~